riksarchen/carheater_domoticz/README.md

 # carheater_domoticz
-Carheater lua script for domoticz
+Carheater lua script for domoticz with google calendar.

+Many thanks to BakSeeDaa for his work with google cal script for domoticz.

 INSTALLATION:
 First of all you need to install BakSeeDaa's google calender script, follow this guide: